briankal99/birdinspace/_posts/2020-03-06-current-state-of-affairs.markdown

     <footer><cite>Centers for Disease Control and Prevention</cite></footer>
 </blockquote>

-With that being said, I wish the best of luck to everyone going through these tough times, and I have faith that we can all get through it together!
+I wish the best of luck to everyone going through these tough times, and I have faith that we can all get through it together!

 # Crossword - Mini #1
 Enjoy this first crossword!
 It's a mini 5x5 - I'll be getting your standard 15x15 crosswords sometime within the next week!